Zimbabwe renews COVID vaccination drive, targets schoolkids | Health

 Kenya, Congo, Ethiopia and Nigeria have also launched mass vaccination campaigns.

-While COVID-19 cases have declined across the continent since the peak of the omicron-driven fourth wave in early January this year, Africa's vaccination coverage remains far behind the rest of the world.
+While COVID-19 cases have declined across the continent since the peak of the omicron-driven fourth wave in early January 2022, Africa's vaccination coverage remains far behind the rest of the world.

-About 201 million people or 15.6 per cent of Africa's population of 1.3 billion are fully vaccinated compared with the global average of 57 per cent, according to the World Health Organisation.
+About 201 million people or 15.6 per cent of African population of 1.3 billion are fully vaccinated compared with the global average of 57 per cent, according to the World Health Organisation.

 “While this progress is welcome, the pace of vaccination across the continent needs to increase nine-fold if we are to reach our target of vaccinating 70 per cent of the population by June this year,” Matshidiso Moeti, WHO's regional director for Africa, said this month.